rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 1. The original primary DB switches role to standby.
 2. The original standby DB transitions to the primary role.

-The DG Broker takes care of the following activities automatically when you perform a switchover:
+The Data Guard Broker takes care of the following activities automatically when you perform a switchover:

-- Verifies that the primary and the target standby DBs are online and that there are no errors
+- Verifies that the primary and the target standby DBs are online and that there are no errors.
-- Shuts down all but one instances in the RAC configuration for both primary and standby DBs.
+- Shuts down all but one instance in the RAC configuration for both primary and standby DBs.
 - Switches the roles of the primary and standby DBs.
-The DG Broker first converts the original primary DB to run in the standby role.
+The Data Guard Broker first converts the original primary DB to run in the standby role.
 Then, the broker transitions the target standby DB to the primary role.
 It also updates the broker configuration file to record the changes in roles to ensure that each DB runs in the correct role after a restart.
 - Restarts the new standby (former primary) DB and starts the Redo Apply process, applying redo data from the new primary DB.
-If this is a RAC DB, the broker restarts the instances that it shut down prior to the switchover.
+If this is a RAC DB, the broker restarts the instances that it shut down before the switchover.
 - Restarts the new primary DB, opens and starts redo transport services, transmitting redo data to the standby DB.
-If this is a RAC DB, the broker restarts the instances that it shut down prior to the switchover.
+If this is a RAC DB, the broker restarts the instances that it shut down before the switchover.

 Before switchover: